MinhoLee-DGU/GCNPath2025/README.md

 # GCNPath2024
 GCNPath is a deep learning model of anticancer drug response prediction.
 This model utilizes pathway-pathway association (PPA) graphs compressed from STRING and RegNetwork and a GSVA pathway correlation network.
-This model is trained with cell-line transcriptome from SANGER Cell Passports.
+This model is trained with cell-line transcriptome from SANGER Cell Model Passports.

 The GCNPath2024 directory is originally the subdirectory of ```_IC50_Prediction/do_better```, where the benchmark tests are implemented. ```_IC50_Prediction``` is the root directory of GCNPath project including the benchmark tests and preprocessing of cell-lines, drugs and ln(IC50) data.